npaulinastevia/Harnessing_generalist_agents_on_SE/README.md

 # Harnessing pre-trained generalist agents for SE tasks
+Our supplementary materials to support the findings of our paper can be found in supplementary.pdf

+Our predictions can be found in the predictions folder.

 This repository contains the training scripts, datasets and experiments correspoding to our paper here.
 We forked the following repositories in order to set up the generalist agents: